Frequently Asked Questions

+When you schedule an appointment, an ultrasound is not a guaranteed service.
 Because an ultrasound is a medical procedure, we need to make sure you’re seen by a member of our medical staff before receiving an ultrasound.
-You’ll first receive a free pregnancy test, and if positive, one of our medical staff members will determine if you qualify for an ultrasound.
+You’ll first receive a free pregnancy test in our clinic, and if positive, one of our medical staff members will determine if you qualify for an ultrasound.

 This determination is made after receiving a pregnancy test at one of our centers.

 What is a limited ultrasound?